Kyei-frank/Password-Generator-Project/README.md

 # Password-Generator-Project
-In this project, I build a password generator that asks the user to enter the following data:
+In this project, I built a password generator that asks the user to enter the following data:

 - How many letters would you like in your password?